richardcadman/fi/concepts.md

 permalink: /concepts/
 ---

+### The principles live here, just click the links

 Here are some building blocks of an approach to life and money.
 Each one will become clickable as and when I write about it.

+### Get to know the principles, and how they fit together

 I like to understand how different ideas and concepts fit together, and how they interact with each other.